blackdiamond923/beaus-beautiful-tokens/README.md

 ---
 ## Sizing
-- The dynamic rings when in Standard Fit mode genereally fit at a 1.2 scale and a subject texture of 1.
+- The dynamic rings when in Standard Fit mode  fit at a 1.2 scale and a subject texture of 1.
 Some fit with 2.4 and a subject scale of 2.

 ---